RHElements/rhelements.github.io/content/get-started/framework-support.md

 +++

-# Framework Support

-One of the goals of RHElements is to create web components that will work with any number of javascript frameworks.
-RHElements are built on top of the [Custom Elements v1 spec](https://w3c.github.io/webcomponents/spec/custom/) so they should just work.
-There are some caveats, but we'll get to those later.
+Every RHElement is built on top of the [Custom Elements v1 spec](https://w3c.github.io/webcomponents/spec/custom/).
+There are some caveats, but we'll get into those later.

 ## Supported and Tested Frameworks